ozzyaaron/testing_presentation_1/presentation.md

 # The Goal/s?

+* Have fun.
+Testing should make you feel like you're doing more, more confidently.
 * \> 90% test coverage by year end
 * Support and Sales writing *Cucumber style* documentation before feature work begins
-* Warnings on checkins in model, controller, lib without spec or feature changes
+* Warnings on checkins in model, controller, lib without spec or feature changes (by 06/2012)
-* Automated staging deploys for green builds
+* Automated staging deploys for green builds by year end (coverage dependent)
-* Push button production deployment :)
+* Push button production deployment - the future! :)

 !